apoorvam1/LeetCode/Concepts/System Design/Approach.md

 **User/Client**

+1. Who is going to use it?
-1. Check can the user perform CRUD operation?
+2. How are they going to use it?
+Check can the user perform CRUD operation.

-2. Does user need and account or can be anonymous
+   If applicable note, Does user need and account or can be anonymous?
-3. How many users?

 **Service/Server**

 1. What all actions can service take on regular basis.
 Ex: Delete some expired records
-2. Frequency of service request
-3. What is the input, what is the output?
+2. What is the input, what is the output?

-4. Does it need HA?
-5. What could be the acceptable latency?
+**Numbers**
+1. How many users?
+2. How much data?
+2. Frequency of service request?
+4. read - write ratio

 **II.Draw Diagram**

 First draw a diagram with components in mind.
-Then start visiting them and map componets with software solution.
+Then start visiting them and map components with software solution.
 ex: Communication Channel - REST/RPC, Dat Storage - SQL Server or NoSQL server, File Server or Object Store etc.

 **III.
 Define details of components and Interaction between the components**